Yep, there it is, folks, right there in the Washington Examiner.

 Don't go away.

-Other words, the uh the Obama's support among white men with a college education is the lowest it has been since 1980, and the candidacy of Ronaldus Magnus.
+In other words, Obama's support among white men with a college education is the lowest it has been since 1980 and the candidacy of Ronaldos Magnus.

-They're reporting that it's Obama Romney 4747, but that poll is devastating for Obama in independence.
+They're reporting that it's Obama-Romney 4747, but that poll is devastating for Obama and independence.

 What is it?

-That same poll, um, and it coupled with this Quinnipiact poll has as shows that Obama's support among uh blue-collar men, white men without a college education is what that means, is at an all-time low.
+That same poll, and a couple of this Quinnipiac poll, shows that Obama's support among blue-collar men, white men without a college education, is what that means, is at an all-time low.

-And yet somehow he's still viable and in their minds could could likely uh could likely win this thing.
+And yet, somehow he's still viable and in their minds could likely win this thing.

-Now, in the Quinnipiact poll, Obama got a 29% support level from non college white men, 28% in the Washington Post poll.
+Now, in the Quinnipiac poll, Obama got a 29% support level from non-college white men, 28% in the Washington Post poll.

-Since 1980, the worst performance for any Democrat nominee among the uh working class white men was 31% that Mondel managed against Ronaldus Magnus in 1984.
+Since 1980, the worst performance for any Democrat nominee among the working-class white men was 31% that Mondo managed against Ronaldos Magnus in 1984.

 The 39% that Obama got in 2008 was actually the Democrat Party's best showing in the modern era.